stfc/PSyclone/doc/nemo.rst

 The NEMO API is currently only a prototype implementation.
 Here we list the current, known limitations/issues:

- 1. When converting implicit loops into explicit loops, the declaration of the loop variables is repeated (there is an x-failing test for this);
+ 1. When transforming implicit loops into explicit loops, the declaration of the loop variables can be repeated (there is an x-failing test for this);
  2. Scalar variables inside loops are not made private when parallelising using OpenMP;